API and agent docsJungle GridSectionRelease notes

 Managed app templates now have a clearer browser workflow from launch to dashboard readiness.
 Users can launch curated workspaces, track startup progress, reopen session history, and see actionable failures when provider startup does not complete.

-- •Added the /portal/templates session browser for active and past managed app launches.
+• Added the /portal/templates session browser for active and past managed app launches.

-- •Added per-session progress pages with lifecycle activity, linked job state, service readiness, runtime, and cost.
+• Added per-session progress pages with lifecycle activity, linked job state, service readiness, runtime, and cost.

-- •Improved dashboard proxy behavior for app assets and app-local /api and /views requests.
+• Improved dashboard proxy behavior for app assets and app-local /api and /views requests.

-- •Improved managed capacity and startup failure visibility, including Docker Hub pull-rate-limit failures.
+• Improved managed capacity and startup failure visibility, including Docker Hub pull-rate-limit failures.

 06

-- •Added device login page and QR-code authentication flow.
+• Added device login page and QR-code authentication flow.

-- •Added Google OAuth, password reset, redirect-path handling, and stronger auth page UX.
+• Added Google OAuth, password reset, redirect-path handling, and stronger auth page UX.

-- •Introduced shared execution loading states across auth, admin, and portal route handshakes.
+• Introduced shared execution loading states across auth, admin, and portal route handshakes.

-- •Added notifications, credentials management, artifact download surfaces, and improved logs integration in the portal.
+• Added notifications, credentials management, artifact download surfaces, and improved logs integration in the portal.

-- •Added onboarding tour / intro guidance for portal navigation and functionality.
+• Added onboarding tour / intro guidance for portal navigation and functionality.

 07

-Billing, API keys, developer controls, and operator tooling
+Billing, API keys, and workload controls

-- •Added developer controls and account-management APIs.
+• Added developer controls and account-management APIs.

-- •Added API key management for listing, creating, and rotating keys, then removed earlier mock key plumbing.
+• Added API key management for listing, creating, and rotating keys, then removed earlier mock key plumbing.

-- •Enhanced billing pages with stronger activity metrics and clearer USD formatting.
+• Enhanced billing pages with stronger activity metrics and clearer USD formatting.

-- •Added connection-status badges and control-plane components for clearer operator feedback.
+• Added connection-status badges and control-plane components for clearer operator feedback.

-- •Improved jobs, dashboard, and settings/admin surfaces with better empty states, cleaner messages, and fewer mock fallbacks.
+• Improved jobs, dashboard, and settings/admin surfaces with better empty states, cleaner messages, and fewer mock fallbacks.